eerii/fresa/docs/getting_started/building.md

 ## building the project

 The template repository already includes a `CMakeLists.txt` with all the configuration needed.
-Please ensure you have a [compatible compiler](#tested-compilers) and a recent version of [cmake](#installing-cmake) before proceeding.
+Please ensure you have a [compatible compiler](#tested-compilers) and a recent version of [cmake](#extra-installing-cmake) and the [vulkan sdk](#extra-installing-the-vulkan-sdk) before proceeding.
 To configure and build the project use the following two commands respectively:

 ```sh
 cmake -S . -B build